Canadian Lawyer Readers' Choice

 Class Action & Mass Tort

-Individualized assessments for each plaintiff in multi-party proceedings, combining consistent methodology with plaintiff-specific evaluation to support equitable compensation.
+Individualized assessments for each party in multi-party proceedings, applying a consistent methodology alongside case-specific evaluation to inform cost analysis.

 What Clients Say About Our Work